Divyanjali-Mudili/BLOGGING/README.md

    d. type the link from addressbar of your forked project in your cmd or git bash .
 3. Create your branch and ensure that your branch is upto date
 4. Make changes according to issue which you raised .
-5. To run this project -> type npm start in your vscode terminal .
+5. To RUN this project -> type npm start in your vscode terminal .
 6. Then git add.
 7. git commit
 8. git push your branch by creating a pull request to this project .